scottx611x/rds_auto_upgrader/README.md

 Now, imagine upgrading an entire fleet!

-With `rds_postgres_upgrader`, a single command could take care of that for you:
+With `rds_auto_upgrader`, a single command could take care of that for you:

   **`$ python upgrade.py -tags {"taggedForUpgrade": True}`**